 Next, give the Phase a name and label.
 Keep the status as "Active" if your team will need to log hours to the Phase immediately.
 You will also have an option to "make this phase available to all projects" - check this box if you want the phase to be available for any Project (please see below for more info on making the Phase available to Projects after creating the Phase).
 You can enter notes about the phase by expanding the "Notes" section below.

 As you enter the name and label, you will see the "time entry preview" to the right update.
 When you are finished, click "add" to save the Phase, or "add next" to save the new Phase and load the "New Phase" page to create another one.

 You will see confirmation that your new Phase was added successfully.

+NOTE: please use caution when enabling the "Add this phase to all projects" toggle (this option is disabled by default).
 If you did not choose to make the Phase available to all Projects, you can follow the steps below to make it available to specific Projects.